Any substantive changes in this Legislative Summary that have been made since the preceding issue are indicated in bold print.

 New section 78.8 of the OLA concerns situations where the court’s and the Commissioner’s orders cannot be complied with simultaneously.
 The court’s order then takes precedence, and the incompatible provisions of the Commissioner’s order are rescinded.
 The court must specify which provisions of the Commissioner’s order are to be rescinded because they are incompatible.

-Clauses 43(2) and 43(3) of Bill C‑13 amend the English version of section 81(2) of the OLA, which concerns costs as part of court proceedings, so that it applies to the judicial review provided in new section 78.1 and, subsequently, in new section 65.9 of the OLA, which will come into effect on a date to be fixed by order of the Governor in Council.
+Clauses 43(2) and 43(3) amend the English version of section 81(2) of the OLA, which concerns costs as part of court proceedings, so that it applies to the judicial review provided in new section 78.1 and, subsequently, in new section 65.9 of the OLA, which will come into effect on a date to be fixed by order of the Governor in Council.
 Note that the French version of section 81(2) of the OLA does not specifically list the sections to which the costs provision applies.

 In summary, the amendments to Part X provide for new recourse rights under the OLA.

-Clause 50 of Bill C‑13 adds a new section 93.1 to the OLA to require the Minister of Canadian Heritage to review the provisions and operation of the OLA every 10 years and to table a report on the review in Parliament within 30 sitting days of the report’s completion.
+Clause 50 adds section 93.1 to the OLA to require the Minister of Canadian Heritage, in consultation with the President of the Treasury Board, to review the provisions and operation of the OLA every 10 years and to table a report on the review in Parliament within 30 sitting days of the report’s completion.
 During the debate on modernizing the OLA, stakeholders unanimously called for periodic review of the OLA.
-They referred to similar provisions in effect in some provinces and territories.89
+They referred to similar provisions in effect in some provinces and territories.106 Amendments made at committee add the duty to conduct a comprehensive analysis of the implementation of sections 41(1) and 41(2) of the OLA.
+In its analysis, the federal government must take into account any relevant indicators related to sectors that are essential to enhancing the vitality of official language minority communities and any other relevant qualitative or quantitative indicators.

-The UFFRPBA concerns federally regulated private businesses and its provisions will be implemented in two phases:
+The UFFRPBA concerns federally regulated private businesses, and its provisions will come into force by order of the Governor in Council in two phases:

 Section 2(1) of the UFFRPBA includes other definitions, including those for “Board” (which refers to the Canada Industrial Relations Board), “Commissioner” (which refers to the Commissioner of Official Languages for Canada), and “parties” (which refers to the complainant, the federally regulated private business and any other person added as a party to the complaint).